 It’s a tradition for me to ask anyone that I’m interviewing if they have one last thing they would like to say.
 I don’t know a message or anything that I might have left out to the readers.

 I Want to just say thank you to all of the readers, the supporters that both you and I have.
 I want to just thank anybody that’s supporting Haitians trying to build something positive for the community.
 I congratulate you on what you are doing.
 I feel like so many people should be more like you by putting themselves out there, and bringing ideas on how we can do more.
 I feel like sometimes we live in a culture where we are just disciplined and taught to stay in our lane and just Go to school.
 While we have all of these beautiful things that we can used to educate people about our culture and us as people that we don’t used .
 So I congratulate you again for this.
 Thank you to my fans!
 I appreciate the love, until next time.

 (The second time I actually met Nico )

-Thank you so much for this interview, it was the most absolute pleasure to work with you even though making our schedule to work was really the absolute worst .
-I’m extremely excited to see what’s next for you in and outside of Enposib .
+Thank you so much for this interview, it was the most absolute pleasure to work with you even though making our schedule work was really the absolute worst .
+I’m extremely excited to see what’s next for you with and outside of Enposib .
 Keep shining your light and making a difference.
 We are rooting for you at Lady Sergine Blog !